NCAR/PyCECT/docs/source/pyEnsSum.rst

 ------------------

-1. CAM-ECT uses yearly average files, which by default (in the ensemble.py generation script in CESM) also contains the initial conditions.
+1. CAM-ECT uses yearly average files, which by default (in the ensemble.py generation script in CESM) also contain the initial conditions.
 Therefore, one typically needs to set ``--tslice 1`` to use the yearly average (because slice 0 is the initial conditions.)